 I was thinking about that ten dollars in my pocketbook before I went to bed.
 When I did go to sleep that ten dollars in the dream was gone.
 But when I woke up I still had it in my pocketbook.
 Then I began to think that these two guys didn't take it.

 And when I saw that fish I thought there was money again.
 See?
 When you dream about fish, that means money.
 I asked myself, "What were these two crows eating that fish for?"
-There was something to that too, you know.
-[That was something else.]
+There was something else to that too, you know.
+There was something else.

 I forgot this dream I had last night when I receive that ten dollars this morning.
 That's the fish.
 What were those crows eating that fish for?
 The fish should have been alone there.
 I should have touched that fish, but I didn't touch it.
 I knew when I dreamt about fish that I was going to get or lose some money somewhere.

-I should have touched that fish so that it would be mine.
+In the dream, I should have touched that fish so that it would be mine.
 I didn't touch the fish.
 I didn't touch the guys.
 I didn't touch anything; that way I might hear something.
 I didn't touch it because I might destroy the good will of the fish that's bringing it to me.
 The scales on them is money.
-If I touch him he leaves me alone.
+If I touch him, he leaves me alone.
 In my dream I didn't get my money back.

-Today I kept thinking about this black crow and those two Indians that I saw in my dream last night.
-And I met that other guy.
+Today I kept thinking about this black crow and those two Indians that I saw in my dream.
+And I kept thinking about meeting that other guy, Sandy Morrell.
 I think maybe he's sick or dead.
 I heard he was dead, but I dreamt about him anyway.
-I didn't talk to him though.
-I said to him though, "Move in hard."(52) He wouldn't come.
+I didn't talk to him -- in my dream.
+I said to him though without actually saying anything -- "Move in hard."(53) He wouldn't come.
 That's a good thing, because if he'd a come, why maybe something would have happened with me.
 He didn't come near me.
-I walked out there, but didn't see him any more.
-He didn't come in, but I saw him walk alongside of me on the road.
-He walked just for awhile, then stopped.
+After the car with the two Indians went by I walked out there to the opening where he was standing, but I didn't see him any more.
+He didn't come in the bushes with me, but I saw him walk alongside of me on the road before I went for the brush.
+He walked just for a while, then stopped.

 When I saw those two black crows trying to destruct, I knew that's no good neither.
-If it was a sea gull it would have been all right.
+If it was a sea gull it would have been alright.
 A sea gull's a light color.
 So when the crows ate that fish then I knew the dream was for money.

 But something, something else, could be figured from that too.
 I may hear news when I get back down to Ball Club.
 I may hear something about somebody that I know.
-It could be my people, some of my people, some of my folks.
+It could be my people -- some of my people, some of my folks.
 They're not very well neither.
 I was thinking up and down like that.
-It maybe friends.
+It may be friends.
 I'm still going to be surprised when I see what it is.
 One passed away, and there's another death coming later.
 They say there's always three in death.
-They might be Indians, or they might be close friends.
-They might be very friendly.
+They might be Indians; they might be close friends.
+They might be very friend-ly.
 I wouldn't know why there are three, why there aren't two or four.
 There's always three in death.
 When one leaves, they always say there's two more coming.

-If it was going to be me I would have had nerves, twitters, acting up on my back.
+If it was going to be me I would have had nerves -- twitters -- acting up, on my back.
 I wouldn't feel just right.
 I don't feel just right, but I know by the way I feel that it isn't me.
 It's somebody else that I know very well.
 I think that way.
 When I get nervous, scared, and everything, well, then I might be affected.
-Then I might get hurt, or sick, or attached or something.
-But even though it's not me this time I have to do something about it when I get back.
+Then I might get hurt, or sick, or attacked or something.
+But even though it's not me this time I have to do something about it when I get back home.
 That can be avoided, you know, if you do something about it in time.
 I was thinking about that, part of the day.
 That's what I thought about.